Academic Information and Policies

 The Conway Campus Testing Center is approved by The College Board as an official CLEP Testing Center site.
 Computerized CLEP exams are administered at the Conway Campus Testing Center only.
 A fee is charged for each test administered, payable by debit or credit card.

-By taking CLEP computerized exams and receiving approved scores, students can receive exemption credit for specific HGTC CLEP courses.
+By taking CLEP computerized exams and receiving approved scores, students can receive exemption credit for specific HGTC courses.
 In addition, approximately 3,000 colleges nationwide grant credit for approved CLEP exams.
-CLEP Information for Candidates brochures are available in all campus Testing Centers, and information on CLEP study guides is available on The College Board website at: https://clep.collegeboard.org
+CLEP Information for Candidates brochures are available in all campus Testing Centers, and information on CLEP study guides is available on The College Board website at: https://clep.collegeboard.org.

 International Baccalaureate Credit (IB)